microsoft/botframework-cli/packages/orchestrator/README.md

   The "assessment" mode aims to address these issues:

-  1)  Metric -- the "assess" command calculates as many average/aggregate metrics as we can think of.
+  1)  Metric -- the "assess" command calculates many average/aggregate metrics to satisfy a variety of evaluation needs and metric definitions.
-      Which metric to focus on for decision-making is up to an evaluation committee or stakeholder.
+      Which metric to focus on for decision-making is up to an evaluation committee or stakeholders.
       The tool has no bias, even though each party might have its favorites for its own agenda.
   2)  Datasets -- it's necessary to create a dataset repo for the community to share ground-truth datasets and predictions.
 Again it’s up to an evaluation committee or individual party to choose the